Samarth-Nasnodkar/coolang/readme.md

 let a = 10
 let arr = [0] * 10
 ```
+Lists cannot hold objects yet!
+Will be added soon
 ### And lines don't end with semi-colons!!!

 ## Code Block